Chuyển tới nội dung chính

 • The text value (when present).

-• Source metadata distinguishing manual authoring from generated translations.
+• Status information distinguishing manual authoring from generated translations.

 • Optional audio attachments where narration ships beside copy.

-• A flag indicating translation automation should skip the row when it must remain verbatim.
+• A setting indicating translation automation should leave the text unchanged when it must remain verbatim.

 Related locales reference one another so Scoutello can treat them as a translation family for that paragraph or headline.